 Do Sprints have to start on Monday and end on Friday?
 The answer is not only “No”, there are significant advantages to changing Sprints mid-week.
 (It is also worth contemplating the Sprint length, and other factors, but we shall discuss that another day)

 I argue that mid-week Sprint change is a technique of hyper-performant teams– just as important as holding every event, performing each event as intended, with the right participants present, at the right time.
-Here are 15 advantages of the mid-week Sprint change, and the Scrum Events held unapologetically.
+Here are 20 advantages of the mid-week Sprint change, and the Scrum Events held unapologetically as intended.
 Can you think of others?

 Let’s start by listing reasons why the Scrum Events matter.
 If you don’t believe in their crucial importance to the process, then you won’t be invested and curious enough to optimize them in every way possible.

 If you don’t believe the Events are crucial, it’s worth asking some re-centering questions.

 “Why do we bother with the Scrum events at all?”

 “Are hyper-performant teams maximizing their Events?
 And what do they know that we don’t?”

 1. Sprint Planning should be the first event of a Sprint.
 Time spent on anything else (after the preceding Sprint) introduces some unquantified COD (Cost of Delay) to your efforts.
 You need adequate time to plan.
 This means a working meeting free from “meeting guilt”.
 We’re not ashamed, we have no imposter syndrome, we know we are solving novel problems, and this takes time for the customers and Scrum Team to plan.
 That means avoiding the worst day of the week for this important Event.